Perth to Esperance Road Trip: The Ultimate Guide & Itinerary

 Cape Le Grand National Park is famous for its dramatic coastline, pristine white-sand beaches, and striking granite formations.
 Entry fees are AUD $17 per vehicle (up to 12 people) or AUD $10 for concession card holders (included when you book our campers).

-• Lucky Bay: Known for having Australia’s whitest sand.
+• Lucky Bay: Australia’s whitest sand beach with resident kangaroos

-• Le Grand Coastal Trail: A 20-kilometre track linking the park’s scenic coastal spots.
+• Le Grand Coastal Trail: 20km track linking all major beaches

 Esperance Town Highlights